MikeNet-WIP/deepLearning-sagemaker-deployment/README.md

 # SageMaker Deployment Project

+This was a fun project, messed up and let it run for 3 days.... ~30$ AWS at time of development.

 The notebook and Python files provided here results in a simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews.